data-integrations/google-cloud/docs/BigQueryTable-batchsource.md

 Properties
 ----------
-**Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.
+**Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.